Abraham Malpan: Mathews Mar Athanasius Metropolitan

-Final days
+Later years and death

-Abraham Malpan was a diabetic, for which there was no proper treatment at the time.
-By the age of 50, he became very sick and died on 9 September 1845.
-He was buried the next day at the Maramon Church.
-The funeral service was conducted by his nephew Mathews Mar Athanasius Metropolitan, of the Malankara Syrian Church.
+Abraham Malpan suffered from diabetes, for which effective treatment was not available during his lifetime.
+By the age of approximately 50, his health had deteriorated significantly, and he died on 9 September 1845.
+He was buried the following day at Maramon Church.
+His funeral service was conducted by his nephew, Mathews Mar Athanasius, who was then serving as Metropolitan of the Malankara Syrian Church.